ay5710/MLOps/README.md

 ### Installation
 #### In the DataLab
+An installation script is available (to be launched with `chmod +x ./install.sh && ./install.sh`) which performs the following operations:

-Chrome: `chmod +x ./setup/chrome.sh && ./setup/chrome.sh`
+(1) Chrome: `chmod +x ./setup/chrome.sh && ./setup/chrome.sh`

-Python packages: `pip install -r ./setup/requirements.txt`
+(2) Python packages: `pip install -r ./setup/requirements.txt`

 Databases:
 In the Datalab, launch a separate Postgresql service then update the `.env` with its parameters: